 Qualification of Cloud Infrastructure and SaaS to Demonstrate Regulatory Compliance

-Cloud infrastructure and Software as a Service (SaaS) solutions offer significant benefits to manufacturers in the pharmaceutical and medical device industries.
-Cloud-based solutions, including SaaS, still need to be validated, however, just like your in-house IT infrastructure.
+Cloud infrastructure solutions, as well as Software as a Service (SaaS), Infrastructure as a Service (IaaS), and Platform as a Service (PaaS) solutions, offer significant benefits to manufacturers in the pharmaceutical and medical device industries.
+Cloud-based solutions still need to be validated, however, just like your on-premises software.

-The main difference, of course, is the introduction of third parties to not only provide a service, but to also ensure they manage that service properly.
-You can’t do this simply based on trust as you are subject to regulations, not the cloud infrastructure or SaaS vendor.
+The main difference, of course, is the introduction of third parties to not only provide a service, but to ensure they properly manage that service as well.
+You can’t do this simply based on trust as you are the organisation that is subject to regulations, not the cloud infrastructure or SaaS, IaaS, or PaaS vendor.

-Therefore, you need a clear qualification strategy to ensure you can benefit from cloud computing and SaaS technologies while also ensuring regulatory compliance.
+Therefore, you need a clear qualification strategy, based on Computer Software Assurance (CSA) methodology, to ensure you can benefit from cloud-based technologies while also ensuring regulatory compliance.

-When qualifying cloud infrastructure and SaaS solutions, the objectives are the same as when qualifying in-house IT infrastructure or software that runs on your own system.
+When qualifying cloud-based solutions, the objectives are the same as they are when qualifying in-house IT infrastructure or software that runs on your own system.
 Those objectives include:

-- Cloud and SaaS solutions must be specified;
+- Cloud infrastructure, SaaS, IaaS, and PaaS solutions must be specified;

 - They must be qualified to demonstrate they work as intended;

 - They must be subject to change control;

 As you are responsible for ensuring all your systems are compliant, including cloud-based elements, the principles of qualification are the same.
 That said, innovative solutions are often possible.

 For example, one of the advantages of cloud solutions is that vendors constantly work to improve their products, releasing frequent updates.
 Unlike in-house infrastructure, you are not in control of the implementation of these updates.